mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

 .. admonition:: Extend the program ...

    On line 6, write another unit test.
 Use (1,2, 4,6) as the parameters to the distance function.
-How far apart Are these two points?
+How far apart are these two points?
 Use that value (instead of 0) as the correct answer for this unit test.

    On line 7, write another unit test.
 Use (0,0, 1,1) as the parameters to the distance function.
-How far apart Are these two points?
+How far apart are these two points?
 Use that value as the correct answer for this unit test.

    The first test passes but the others fail since the distance function does not yet contain all the necessary steps.